nnejourneys/nnejourneys/_tours/culture-tour-eastern-arunachal-pradesh.md

 subtitle: "Theravada & Animist lands"
 days: "6 to 12 days"
 description : "Cultural Tour of Eastern Arunachal Pradesh.
 Land of the Animist and Theravada tribes"
-tourdesc: We take you to one of the least known part of Northeast India.
-The eastern bit of the region buffering Tibet and Myanmar lies in the state of Arunachal Pradesh.
-This is a region of giant rivers, uending forests and a ring of hills climbing ever higher till it becomes snowy peaks at the Chinese border.
-This region is home to the Theravada Buddhist tribes who live in the plains and the Animist ones who live in the hills.
 bg_image: /images/tours/culture-tour-eastern-arunachal-pradesh.jpg
 image : /images/tours/culture-tour-eastern-arunachal-pradesh.jpg
 type: "culture"